verath/owbot-bot/README.md

 Written in go.
 Discord client heavily inspired by [bwmarrin/discordgo](https://github.com/bwmarrin/discordgo).
 Overwatch profile data via [SunDwarf/OWAPI](https://github.com/SunDwarf/OWAPI).

+**Note**: This project was created to learn go.
+For a "real" project it likely makes more sense to explicitly rely on [bwmarrin/discordgo](https://github.com/bwmarrin/discordgo) for interacting with the Discord API!

 ## Running the bot
 First install: